-- All Unit 5 and 6 employees' record their time worked at the end of the next working day in AiM.
+- All Unit 5 and 6 employees record their time worked at the end of the next working day in AiM.
 Except for employees whose workloads are issued on daily assignments, their time should be posted by the end of the day.
 If Work Order or other information is needed, please contact your lead and/or manager.

 - Accurate reporting of leave time remains the responsibility of the employee.

 You must call Work Control x4601 before your shift begins to report an absence.
 To assist in scheduling, please call your lead and/or manager to advise him/her of your absence.

 - Know your lead's and/or manager's cell number, so you can leave a message at any time.

 - Call or leave a message with Work Control at 760-750-4601 to notify the department of an unplanned absence.